ordina-jworks/ordina-jworks.github.io/_posts/2019-04-14-istio-service-mesh-s2s.md

 ### Enabling Role Based Access Control (RBAC) on the services

-Services can now communicate securly over mTLS.
+Services can now communicate securely over mTLS.
 To increase the security even further, RBAC can be added to the services.
 RBAC allows for roles to be defined that specify access to specific services in the cluster.
 By attaching these roles to service accounts (which are connected to services) services can be premitted to access specific other services.